 Businesses live and die by the numbers.
 The data helps marketers plan programs and campaigns, measure success and make strategic business decisions.
 Here are some essential statistics that every marketer needs to know:

 - In a recent survey of marketers, nearly one-quarter of respondents say they dedicate more than half their budgets to content (Contently).
 The upward growth of content marketing is undeniable.
-Content is grabbing more and more marketing dollars and researchers expect that number to grow.
-With nearly 60 percent of respondents reporting that they have at least two staff members, dedicated to content development, the writing is on the wall—content is bigger than ever.
+Content is grabbing more and more marketing dollars, and researchers expect that number to grow.
+With nearly 60 per cent of respondents reporting that they have at least two staff members, dedicated to content development, the writing is on the wall—content is more significant than ever.